luxploit/red/README.md

 The big difference between most DI libraries and `red` is that `red` also ships functionality for usage as a SL/Service Locator.
 Providers and Services can be used interchangeably, however its recommended to stick to one or the other.

-`red` is still in a very unfinished state.
+`red` is still in an alright state.
 Bugfixes, feature requests and contributions are very welcome.
 If you prefer a cup of tea and a nice chat instead of an issue ticket, shoot me an E-Mail over at [laura@luxploit.net](mailto:laura@luxploit.net) or a DM on Discord `@luxploit.net`